Pella: History

 Pella was promoted to a Roman Colony sometime between 45 and 30 BC and its currency was marked Colonia Iulia Augusta Pella.
 Augustus settled peasants there whose land he had usurped to give to his veterans.
 But, unlike other Macedonian colonies such as Philippi, Dion, and Cassandreia, it never came under the jurisdiction of ius Italicum or Roman law.
 Four pairs of colonial magistrates (duumvirs quinquennales) are known for this period.

 The ruin of the city is described by Dio Chrysostom and Lucian though their accounts may be exaggerated, as the Roman city occupied the west of the original capital and coinage indicates prosperity.

 Despite its decline, archaeology has shown that the southern part of the city near the lagoon continued to be occupied until the 4th century.

 In about AD 180, Lucian of Samosata could describe it in passing as "now insignificant, with very few inhabitants".
 It later temporarily bore the name Diocletianopolis.

 In the Byzantine period, the Roman site was occupied by a fortified village.

-Excavations there by the Greek Archaeological Service begun in 1957 revealed large, well-built houses with colonnaded courts and rooms with mosaic floors portraying such scenes as a lion hunt and Dionysus riding a panther.
-In modern times it finds itself as the starting point of the Alexander The Great Marathon, in honour of the city's ancient heritage.